 Symbols defined with DEFINE cannot be redefined within the same file.
+Also, the expression assigned to the defined symbol must be constant.

 Checking symbol values

 Use LIMIT to check that expressions lie within a specified range.
 If the expression is assigned a value outside the range, an error message will appear.